 Wix.
 Each editable element in the control panel contains a small interrogative sign icon – just click it to learn more about the object you’re about to edit.
 Wix also offers an extensive help center with videos, how-to articles and forum.
 Many questions have already been asked and answered there.

 Squarespace vs Wix.
 Both website builders offer enough help resources, yet Squarespace seems to be closer to its audience, apparently because they don’t have free users and thus their user base is smaller.

 #5 Pricing Policy

 Pay attention to the fact that the lowest price version of Wix ($4.08-$5.95 a month) displays Wix brand ads.
 For more details go to their Subscriptions Page.

 Squarespace.
 Squarespace has no free plans.
 You can use it free for 14 days only.
-Paid packages start at $8/mo.
-Your choice will mainly depend on the website type – personal, business or eCommerce site.
+Paid packages start at $5/mo.
+Your choice will mainly depend on the website type – single page, personal, business or eCommerce site.
 See the full list of features for each package here.